What Causes Mold in Your House?

 Enter a zip below and get matched to top-rated pros near you.

 Finding mold in your house is never fun, but what causes it?
 Mold is a fungus and is present everywhere around us, as it needs oxygen and moisture to survive and grow.
+What causes mold?
 The leading cause of mold in your house is an excess of moisture, which is why mold is commonly found between walls, under sinks, in basements and crawl spaces, and in other areas of the home near water and with low ventilation.

 Due to the health risks involved, it’s imperative to call a professional if you see mold, suspect its presence, or have unexplained health complications.
+You can shop around and compare quotes from a few professionals to get a better idea of mold remediation costs in your area.

 Types of Mold